marcus-castanho/marcus-castanho/README.md

 ### Hi, I'm Marcus 👋

 I am a software developer and an enthusiast of technology as a mean to change the world!
-My experience comprehends mainly - but it's not restricted to - web apps built with NodeJS and Typescript.
+My experience comprehends web apps built with NodeJS and Typescript.

 I'm also a contributer to the tech community, sharing knowledge howhever I can!